julianschuler/keyboards/concavum/README.md

 ```
 Your newly created keymap will already follow this convention, you just have to keep this in mind when altering the number of rows.

-When you are finished, you can connect the keyboard via USB and flash the firmware using
+When you are finished, you can connect the keyboard via USB.
+Put the KB2040 into the bootloader mode by holding the boot button and tapping the reset button, the KB2040 should now show up as a flash drive.
+After mounting the drive you can flash the firmware using
 ```
 qmk flash -kb concavum -km <github_username>
 ```

+> New ATmega32u4 chips have the Atmel-DFU preflashed, the first flashing will work without reset.

 ### Reflashing the firmware
-When flashing e.g. a new keymap to the Concavum, it has to be reset.
-This can be done by hitting a key with the `RESET` keycode.
+When flashing e.g. a new keymap to the Concavum, it has to be put into the bootloader mode.
+This can be done by hitting a key with the `RESET` keycode or double tapping the reset button on the KB2040.
 By default, this `RESET` keycode can be activated by holding both outermost thumb keys and hitting the key in the lower left corner.

-It is highly recommended to keep this `RESET` keycode in any keymap you create as the Concavum doesn't have a physical reset button.
+It is highly recommended to keep this `RESET` keycode in any keymap you create as the physical reset button can only be accessed with the bottom plate removed.

+> The ATmega32u4 variant doesn't have a physical reset button at all.

 ## License
 This project is licensed under the MIT license, see [`LICENSE.txt`](LICENSE.txt) for further information.